 - 5.30 pm – End

-Conference attendees are invited to write an individual µSFP describing how they foresaw immersive learning technologies and pedagogies changing the nature of future education.
-Twitter will be used to collect competition entries which restricted stories to 129 characters (around 20 words).
-The top 3 µSFPs (as voted by attendees) will receive a certificate and a prize (Amazon vouchers) which will be presented at the closing session of iLRN 2017.
+Conference attendees were invited to write an individual µSFP describing how they foresaw immersive learning technologies and pedagogies changing the nature of future education.
+Twitter was used to collect competition entries which restricted stories to 129 characters (around 20 words).
+The top 3 µSFPs (as voted by attendees) received a certificate and a prize (Amazon vouchers) which were presented at the closing session of iLRN 2017.

 - Tweet your μSFP using the hashtag #iLRN17_SFP no later than midnight on the 28th June 2017 (you have 129 characters for the μSFP as the hashtag uses 11 of the 140 characters allowed).

 - All μSFPs will be retweeted in our official Twitter account @CSciFoundation.
 Once we have retweeted your story, you are officially in the competition!

 - To vote for your favourite story you need to ‘like’ it on Twitter.

 - A useful guidance form for writing µSFPs was abalable from this link.
 More information about µSFPs is available from this page.

 The mechanics of this online competition are organised by Anasol Peña-Rios (@prlosana).

 - Vic Callaghan, University of Essex, UK